 What is a 301 Redirect?

-A 301 redirect is a method by which search engines and web visitors are “redirected” to a different URL of your website than they had originally requested.
+A 301 redirect is a method by which search engines, such as Google, and web visitors, are sent to a different website URL than they had originally requested.

 What is a Bot?

 A bot is simply defined as a type of software application that has been designed to carry out certain tasks such as gathering information.

 Bot traffic describes any non-human web traffic.
 There are many types of bots…search engine bots, scraper bots, spy bots, SEO crawler, etc.

 While answers to this very question vary widely, generally speaking, an average bounce rate might be considered to be somewhere in the neighborhood of 50% to 60%.

 That said, there really is no specific bounce rate that is considered “good” for all websites.